Subscribe

 And so we come to models of companies, markets, and people.

-Economics, modeling how companies work in isolated, simple paradigms (micro) or in bulk (macro).
+Economics, modeling how companies operate in isolated, simple paradigms (micro) or in bulk (macro).
 Management theory, modeling how information and control and human behavior flows across organizations.
-Strategy theory, modeling a company’s most important constraints and levers, strongest capabilities and assets, modeling competitors and the market at large, resulting in the top-level decisions that will bring success.
-Product Management, modeling customers’ whims, incentives, “pain-points,” “delighters,” “JTBD,” and willingess-to-pay.
+Strategy theory, modeling a company’s most important constraints and levers, strongest capabilities and assets, modeling competitors and the market at large, resulting in the top-level decisions that we hope will bring success.
+Product Management, modeling customers’ whims, incentives, “pain-points,” “delighters,” “JTBD,” and willingness-to-pay.
 Startup theory, giving frameworks for methodically transforming an idea into profit while avoiding failure.

-All of these work some of the time.
-All proport to explain the past retroactively, and do so far better than they predict the future, and thus none are on par with theories of physics.
+All of these models work some of the time.
+All explain the past retroactively but often fail to predict the future, and thus none are on par with theories of physics, and arguably shouldn’t be called “theories” at all.
 A company is not an experiment with controlled variables and many trial-runs.
-Even using “expected value” is a fallacy.
+Even using the term “expected value” is a fallacy.

-Are these models more like the Mayans or more like physics?
-Are they occasionally useful but not representitive of how the world actually works, or do they indeed imperfectly model how the world operates, being incorrect not because of their structure, but because of noisy environments, faulty inputs, missing inputs, or human operators who are more interested in selling consulting on the backs of HBR articles and books then they are in acknowledging the limits of our simplistic models in the face of an irreducibly complex world?
+Are these models more like the Mayans or more like QM?
+Are they occasionally useful but not representative of how the world actually works, or do they indeed model how the world operates, where their outputs are incorrect not because they are intrinsically flawed, but because of noisy environments, faulty inputs, missing inputs, or human operators who are more interested in selling consulting services off their own HBR articles and books than they are in acknowledging the limits of our simplistic models in the presence of an irreducibly complex world?

-This is partly how I judge frameworks: Does the framework appear to mirror how the world really works, or does it seem like a fantasy that looks nice on paper?
+This is partly how I judge frameworks: Does the framework attempt to model the messy real world, or does it seem like a pretty fantasy that looks nice in presentations, HBR articles, and consultants’ sales materials?

-For example, I immediately discount any framework about human beings that comes packaged in a nice, symmetric diagram, with exactly identical quantities of bullets and sub-categories:
+For example, I immediately disbelieve any framework about human beings that comes packaged in a nice, symmetric diagram, with identical quantities of bullets and sub-categories:

 The DISC personality assessment

-A more accurate model of human activity is seen in Craig’s List, where they have however many categories, and however many subcategories:
+A more accurate model of human activity is seen in Craig’s List, where they have “however many” categories containing “however many” subcategories:

 Craiglist listings for Austin, TX

-Human emotion had better not be modelled as some perfectly-symmetrical list.
-In 1980 Dr. Robert Plutchik created a better model, designed to help his patients identify their feelings and where they stem from—quite useful!
-It is suspicious in that every second-level category contains exactly two third-level emotions, but at least the first-level categories are of vary in size:
+Human emotion had better not be modeled as a perfectly-symmetrical list.
+In 1980 Dr. Robert Plutchik created a better model, designed to help his patients identify their feelings—quite useful!
+It is suspicious in that every second-level category contains exactly two third-level emotions, but at least the first-level categories vary in quantity:

 Plutchik, Robert.
 "A General Psychoevolutionary Theory of Emotion."
 Theories of Emotion, edited by Robert Plutchik and Henry Kellerman, Academic Press, 1980, pp. 3--33.